RashimNarayanTiku/Texto/README.md

     * (*When ON*) Speaks the selected text (when pressed the button or Ctrl+T).

 1. **Application theme changer**
-    * Contains multiple themes such as Dark, Red, Monokai, Night Blue etc.
+    * Contains multiple themes such as White, Monokai, Dark, Red, Blue etc.

 1. **Number-Line Sidebar**
     * It shows the line number along with text area and updates accordingly.